What are Cataracts?

 In general, no. In some cases, the bag-like capsule membrane that supports the artificial lens that replaces the damaged cataractous natural lens may become clouded several months after cataract surgery.
 In that case, a YAG laser may be used to make a clear opening in the lens-containing membrane.

-What kind of doctor performs cataract surgery?
+What kind of doctor performs Cataract surgery?

-The cataract specialists at the Cleveland Eye Clinic are medical doctors, MDs, who, after completing medical school and an internship, have had 3 or more years of special training in eye diseases and surgery, are called “ophthalmologists.”
+The cataract specialists at the Cleveland Eye Clinic in Ohio are medical doctors, MDs, who, after completing medical school and an internship, have had 3 or more years of special training in eye diseases and surgery, are called “ophthalmologists.”
 Only ophthalmologists who have had special training in eye surgery are allowed to perform cataract surgery.